 Bee pollination is essential for both natural and developed ecosystems.5-7 While bee declines are caused by many factors including habitat loss, disease, pesticide use, and climate change, 8-11 scientists have also documented significant adverse impacts of managed honey bees to wild pollinators.
 As detailed below, scientists have found that honey bees can outcompete, displace, and transmit diseases to native bees, as well as threaten plants that rely on pollination by specific native species.
-In 2017, bee research biologists, along with biodiversity and public lands advocates, learned that a commercial beekeeper sought to pasture nearly 9,000 honey bee hives on Forest Service lands in south central Utah.
-While aware of the challenges the commercial beekeeping industry is facing due to pesticides, habitat/forage loss, and other threats, this group also recognized that allowing 9,000 honey bee hives on the forest would pose a certain and significant threat to native bee populations.
-In early 2018, the Grand Canyon Trust, Center for Biological Diversity, and Dr. Vincent Tepedino began to systematically examine the practice of permitting honey bee apiaries on public lands on and around the Colorado Plateau, and educate the public on this issue.
+In 2017, bee research biologists, along with biodiversity and public lands advocates, learned that a commercial beekeeper sought to pasture nearly 9,000 honey bee hives on public lands in south central Utah.
+While aware of the challenges the commercial beekeeping industry is facing due to pesticides, habitat/forage loss, and other threats, this group also recognized that allowing 9,000 honey bee hives on public land would pose a certain and significant threat to native bee populations.
+In early 2018, the Grand Canyon Trust, Center for Biological Diversity, and Dr. Vincent Tepedino began to systematically examine the practice of permitting honey bee apiaries on Bureau of Land Management and Forest Service lands on and around the Colorado Plateau, and educate the public on this issue.

 In addition to gathering information on the current status of apiary permitting on the Colorado Plateau, Petitioners gathered and shared the scientific evidence on honey bee impacts with both land managers and the public through direct communication, published articles, and presentations.
-Through a series of FOIA requests, the Grand Canyon Trust and Center for Biological Diversity have thus far obtained documentation of 19 permits for apiaries to use Forest Service lands issued from 2009 through 2019.
-Of these, seven permits active into 2020 or later represent 946 hives permitted across the Uinta-Wasatch-Cache, Apache-Sitgreaves, Kaibab, Prescott, and Tonto National Forests.
-With an individual honey bee
+Through a series of FOIA requests, the Grand Canyon Trust and Center for Biological Diversity have thus far obtained documentation of 22 permits for apiaries to use Bureau of Land Management lands issued from 1993 through 2019.
+Of these, five permits active into 2020 or later represent 1,712 hives permitted within the Fillmore, Hassayampa, and Uncompahgre Field Offices.
+With an individual honey bee hive containing 10,000 - 60,000 bees, these permits collectively allow up to 102.7 million honey bees on Bureau of Land Management lands on the Colorado Plateau alone.
+Thirteen permits relied on 516 DM 11.9E(19) or 516 DM 11.9E(9) for a categorical exclusion, which shows that the Bureau of Land Management is actively using these categorical exclusion authorities as a means to allow apiaries on lands under its jurisdiction.